-- 1. Present the approved permission card to the Registrar's Office who will schedule the examination. - 2.
-Pay the cashier \$50 per semester hour of credit sought. - 3.
-Present the approved examination schedule card to the head of the department on the day the examination is to be taken.
+- 1. The student completes the test request form for submission to the department head and school dean of the course. - 2.
+If approved, the student pays the cashier \$50 per semester hour of credit sought. - 3.
+The permission card, showing the testing fee paid, is presented to the department head on the day of the examination. - 4.
+Department head will send the permission card to the Registrar's Office within three days after the examination. - 5.
+The test grade is submitted to the Registrar's Office by the department head on the test grade report form. - 6.
+If the examination is passed with a grade of "C" or better, a grade of "CR", not a letter grade, will be given for the course and recorded as such on the transcript.

-- 4. Department head will send the card to the Registrar's Office, showing the grade within three days after the examination. - 5.
-If the examination is passed with a grade of "C" or better, a grade of "CR", not a letter grade, will be given for the course and recorded as such on the transcript. - 6.
-If the grade is less than "C", the examination fee will not be returned, nor may it be applied to the student's account since this fee is for the examination purposes only.
+If the grade is less than "C", the examination fee will not be returned, nor may it be 7. applied to the student's account since this fee is for the examination purposes only.